Getting Started in Japan – Fall 2023

 Moving Into the Dormitory

 You can move into the dormitory on the date and time that you have requested on the Arrival Information Form.
-Upon arrival at the dormitory, you must attend a 30-minute move-in orientation first.
+Upon arrival at the dormitory, you must attend a 30-minute registration meeting first.
 After that, you will be allowed to enter your room.
 In the unlikely event that you cannot arrive at the dormitory at the scheduled time due to flight delays, etc., you should contact the Student Exchange Division from here.
 Please note that the available time to move in is between 9:00 and 16:00 on weekdays.
 If you wish to send your luggage from the airport to the dormitory, please specify that it should arrive on or after the day you move in.
 Make sure to include the following information on a delivery slip: full name, program name, dormitory address, and room number.

 Moving in Procedures and Access to Dormitories